OMAM_v5_Splash_NoBG.png

 The R.A.I.S.E and MACHINES Captain Cards.

 Captains are required for 2 of the 4 win conditions of standard play.
-Each Faction comes with their own Captain Card.
+Each Faction comes with their own Captain Cards.

 Optional Items